House of Lorraine

+The House of Lorraine (Haus Lothringen) was a noble house that ruled over the Duchy of Lorraine (1047–1431, 1473–1737) within the Holy Roman Empire, and also held other feudal domains, such as the County of Vaudémont, the Duchy of Bar, the Duchy of Guise, and various minor possessions.
+The cadet branch, headed by the Counts of Vaudémont, continued and reacquired the Duchy of Lorraine in 1473, thus establishing the junior ducal line, that ruled over Lorraine until 1737.
+Its cadet branch, the House of Guise, had a prominent position in political affairs of the Kingdom of France.
+In 1047, Adalbert, became Duke of Lorraine after his relative, the ruler of Verdun (of the House of Ardenne–Verdun) died.
+The House of Lorraine is a child house of the House of Ardenne, same as the House of Verdun.

-The House of Lorraine (Haus Lothringen) originated as a cadet branch of the House of Metz.
-It inherited the Duchy of Lorraine in 1473 after the death without a male heir of Nicholas I, Duke of Lorraine.
-By the marriage of Francis of Lorraine to Maria Theresa of Austria in 1736, and with the success in the ensuing War of the Austrian Succession (1740–1748), the House of Lorraine was joined to the House of Habsburg and became known as the House of Habsburg-Lorraine (Haus Habsburg-Lothringen).
+By the marriage of duke Francis of Lorraine to Maria Theresa of Austria in 1736, and with the success in the ensuing War of the Austrian Succession (1740–1748), the House of Lorraine was joined to the House of Habsburg and became known as the House of Habsburg-Lorraine (Haus Habsburg-Lothringen).
 Francis, his sons Joseph II and Leopold II, and his grandson Francis II were the last four Holy Roman emperors from 1745 until the dissolution of the empire in 1806.
 The House of Habsburg-Lorraine inherited the Habsburg Empire, ruling the Austrian Empire and then Austria-Hungary until the dissolution of the monarchy in 1918.

-Although its senior agnates are the dukes of Hohenberg, the house is currently headed by Karl von Habsburg (born 1961), grandson of the last emperor Charles I.
+Although its senior agnates are the dukes of Hohenberg, as of 2003, the house was headed by Karl von Habsburg (born 1961), grandson of the last emperor Charles I.

 Ancestry

+Lineage of the House of Lorraine is certain since the 11th century, but due to the fragmentary nature of historical sources, reliable tracing of its older ancestry proved to be challenging within genealogical studies, particularly in light of various dynastic claims (direct or indirect connections with the Carolingians; common ancestry with the Habsburgs) posed by the junior ducal line during the early modern period.